physics-playground/ammo.js/README.md

 ## Release Process

-Pushing a new build in `builds/ammo.js` should be done only after the following steps:
+Pushing a new build in `bin/ammo.js` should be done only after the following steps:

 - Configure with [closure](https://github.com/google/closure-compiler)
-  enabled: `cmake -B builds -DCLOSURE=1`
+  enabled: `cmake -B bin -DCLOSURE=1`
-- Build both the asm.js and wasm libraries: `cmake --build builds`
+- Build both the asm.js and wasm libraries: `cmake --build bin`
 - Make sure they pass all automatic tests: `npm test`
 - Run the WebGL demo in examples/webgl_demo and make sure it looks ok, using something like `firefox examples/webgl_demo/ammo.html`